Squashes are easy to grow from seed and can be sown outdoors in the spot where they are to grow, or you can start them off indoors in pots.

 No fungicides are approved for use by amateur gardeners against grey mould.
 Products containing plant and fish oil blends may be used but are unlikely to have much impact.

-Masterchef’s Greg Wallace uses a pumpkin as a bowl for a delicious cheese fondue - great for parties.
+Masterchef’s Greg Wallace uses a pumpkin as a bowl for a delicious squash fondue - great for parties.